core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

    A key additional threat consideration for group communication is pervasive monitoring {{RFC7258}}.
 CoAP group communication solutions that are built on top of IP multicast need to pay particular heed to these dangers.
-This is because IP multicast is easier to intercept (and to secretly record) compared to IP unicast.
-Also, CoAP traffic is meant for the Internet of Things.
-This means that CoAP multicast may be used for the control and monitoring of critical infrastructure (e.g., lights, alarms, etc.) that may be prime targets for attack.
+This is because IP multicast is easier to intercept compared to IP unicast.
+Also, CoAP traffic is typically used for the Internet of Things.
+This means that CoAP multicast may be used for the control and monitoring of critical infrastructure (e.g., lights, alarms, HVAC, electrical grid, etc.) that may be prime targets for attack.

    For example, an attacker may attempt to record all the CoAP traffic going over a smart grid (i.e., networked electrical utility) and try to determine critical nodes for further attacks.
 For example, the source node (controller) sends out CoAP group communication messages which easily identifies it as a controller.
-   CoAP multicast traffic is inherently more vulnerable (compared to unicast) as the same packet may be replicated over many links, leading to a higher probability of packet capture by a pervasive monitoring system.
+   CoAP multicast traffic is inherently more vulnerable compared to unicast, as the same packet may be replicated over many more links, leading to a higher probability of packet capture by a pervasive monitoring system.

    One mitigation is to restrict the scope of IP multicast to the minimal scope that fulfills the application need.
+See the congestion control recommendations in the last bullet of
-Thus, for example, site-local IP multicast scope is always preferred over global scope IP multicast if this fulfills the application needs.
+   {{sec-congestion}} to minimize the scope.
+Thus, for example, realm-local IP multicast scope is always preferred over site-local scope IP multicast if this fulfills the application needs.

    Even if all CoAP multicast traffic is encrypted/protected, an attacker may still attempt to capture this traffic and perform an